tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 Release notes can sometimes be exciting to read.

-Condensing the work since the last release in a couple of paragraphs, announcing new exciting features, verifying the fixing of older bugs, making important announcements on the lifecycle of older features.
+Condensing the work since the last release into a couple of paragraphs, announcing new exciting features and fixes of older bugs or making important announcements on the lifecycle of features.
 Come to think of it, the couple of times that I've had to *write* them, wasn't so bad at all!

-Unfortunately, the current trend is release notes being a mix of *Bug fixes*, *Made ur app faster*, *Added new featured, won't tell you what it is*, which can sound like generalities at best and condescending or patronizing at worst; usually like something written just to fill an arbitrary word limit in the last five minutes before a release.
+Unfortunately, the current trend is release notes becoming a mix of *Bug fixes*, *Made ur app faster*, *Added new feature, won't tell you what it is*, which can sound like generalities at best and condescending or patronizing at worst; usually like something written just to fill an arbitrary word limit in the last five minutes before a release.

-Here's what's currently listed at the Google Play Store as in the "What's New" section for a handful of popular applications.
+Here's what's currently listed in the "What's New" section for a handful of popular applications in the Google Play Store.

 ```
 - Thanks for choosing Chrome!
 This release includes stability and performance improvements.

 - Every week we polish up the Pinterest app to make it faster and better than ever.
 Tell us if you like this newest version at http://help.pinterest.com/contact

-- Get the best experience for enjoying recent hits and timeless classics with our latest Netflix update for your phone and tablet.
+- Get the best experience for enjoying recent hits and timeless classics with our latest
+Netflix update for your phone and tablet.

-- We update the Uber app as often as possible to help make it faster and more reliable for you.
+- We update the Uber app as often as possible to help make it faster and more reliable
+for you.
 This version includes several bug fixes and performance improvements.

 - We’re always making changes and improvements to Spotify.
-To make sure you don’t miss a thing, just keep your Updates turned on.
+To make sure you don’t miss
+a thing, just keep your Updates turned on.

-- For new features, look for in-product education & notifications sharing the feature and how to use it!
-(FYI this is YouTube, as it doesn't even mention the product's name)
+- For new features, look for in-product education & notifications sharing the feature
+and how to use it!
+(FYI this was YouTube, as it doesn't even mention the product's name)
 ```

-The Opera browser, on the other hand has something more reminiscent of actual Release Notes.
+The Opera browser, on the other hand has something more reminiscent of actual release notes.
 ```
 What's New
 Thanks for choosing Opera!
-This version includes improvements to Flow, the share dialog and the built-in video player.
+This version includes improvements to Flow,
+the share dialog and the built-in video player.

 More changes:
 - Chromium 87